Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Las Vegas 1/15/2022

 Matchup vs. Las Vegas

-- In his three career matchups against them, Mixon has averaged 112.7 rushing yards against the Raiders, 36.2 more than his over/under in Saturday's game.
+- Against the Raiders, Mixon has averaged 112.7 rushing yards per game over his three career matchups, 37.2 more yards than his over/under in Saturday's game.

-- Mixon has had a rushing touchdown in every game against the Raiders, and had multiple TDs in two of those games.
+- In all three games versus the Raiders Mixon has rushed for a touchdown, and he had multiple TDs in two of those games.

-- The Raiders give up 114.3 yards per game on the ground, the NFL's 20th-ranked rush defense.
+- Mixon will go up against a Raiders squad that allows 114.3 rushing yards per game and is the NFL's 20th-ranked rush defense.

-- This year the Raiders are ranked 23rd in the NFL in rushing touchdowns allowed (18).
+- The Bengals are up against the NFL's 23rd-ranked defense when it comes to rushing TDs conceded (18 this season).

 Recent Performances